 Background: My love for gymnastics began in high school, when I joined the school team.
 Later, when I was running day camps for kids at the YMCA, I realized that I loved to work with children.
 When I began coaching at DGS, I put these two passions together.
 I started a program for preschoolers that taught not just gymnastics, but the fundamentals of movement.
 Over the past 15 years, the Active Start program has grown – along with our understanding of the critical importance of physical literacy.
 The kids coming out of our program don’t just know how to move, they want to move!

-Women's Competitive, Gymstars, and Coaches in Training Program Coordinator, Technical Team Member, Logistics Manager
+Women's Competitive, Gymstars, Coaches in Training Program Coordinator, Technical Team Member, and Logistics Coordinator

 Level 3 Certified Coach, Level 2 Trampoline Coach

 Philosophy: We coach many kids from kindergarten through to graduation, and one of the best things about my job is seeing kids progress as people, not just gymnasts.
 Many of our retired gymnasts still come back to see us – that’s when you know you’ve made a difference!